mkmoisen/pychbase/README.md

 # LD_LIBRARY_PATH

-To compile as well as import `pychbase`, your `LD_LIBRARY_PATH` must have the directory with libjvm.so on it, normally in either
+To compile as well as import `pychbase`, your `LD_LIBRARY_PATH` must have the directory with libjvm.so on it, normally in either:

  * $JAVA_HOME/jre/lib/amd64/server
  * $JAVA_HOME/lib/amd64/server